 Even if your mom wasn’t a good cook, you can still be an Iron Chef.
 Start by making this manila clams recipe inspired by Chef Morimoto.

 What the heck are winged beans?
-Glad you asked, but you can use green beans too in this lovely, coconutty, creamy Thai salad that is dairy-free.
+Glad you asked.
+They are Thai superhero green beans tossed in this lovely, coconutty, creamy Thai salad that is dairy-free too.

-Often found rolling around alongside dumplings on a dim sum cart, this leafy green with a thick stem is a staple Chinese dish that can easily be made ahead.
+Often found rolling around on a dim sum cart, this leafy green broccoli with a thick stem is a staple Chinese dish that can easily be made ahead of time.